TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

-ACT
+**ACT**

 In this section, I answered the third objective question;
-How can Cyclistic use digital media to influence casual riders to become members?
+***How can Cyclistic use digital media to influence casual riders to become members?***

+ ***- Targeted Social Media Campaigns**
-- ***Targeted Social Media Campaigns:** Cyclistic can leverage digital media platforms like Facebook, Instagram, and Twitter to run targeted advertising campaigns.
+ Cyclistic can leverage digital media platforms like Facebook, Instagram, and Twitter to run targeted advertising campaigns.

 Ads can highlight the benefits of membership, such as exclusive access to bikes near universities, residential areas, and commercial centers, areas where casual riders often start and end their trips.

+***- Personalized Email Marketing***
-Personalized Email Marketing: Cyclistic can send personalized email campaigns to casual riders based on their ride patterns, emphasizing the convenience and cost-effectiveness of membership for frequent riders.
+Cyclistic can send personalized email campaigns to casual riders based on their ride patterns, emphasizing the convenience and cost-effectiveness of membership for frequent riders.
 By showcasing how members can easily access bikes near popular recreational spots like parks and museums, Cyclistic can encourage casual riders to make the switch.

-In-App Promotions and Rewards: Cyclistic's mobile app can feature special promotions and rewards exclusively for casual riders who convert to members.
+***- In-App Promotions and Rewards:***
+Cyclistic's mobile app can feature special promotions and rewards exclusively for casual riders who convert to members.

 For example, offering discounts on membership fees or free ride credits for completing a certain number of rides can incentivize casual riders to become members.

 Additionally, highlighting member-exclusive starting and ending locations, such as near universities and commercial areas, can further encourage conversion.

 After identifying the differences between casual and member riders, marketing strategies to target casual riders can be developed to persuade them to become members.
 Recommendations: